 You can’t talk about a culture of security without first understanding what cybersecurity is.
 Cybersecurity is the combination of people, processes, products and technology that protect you and your organization from cyberattacks.
 It’s a critical practice aimed at protecting your data and the sensitive information your clients entrust you to handle.

-Cybersecurity prevention is not about a specific tool or product.
+Cybersecurity is not about a specific tool or product.
 Rather, it’s a mindset shift within an organization.
 It’s moving from reactive to proactive.

 Creating a culture of security is crucial to making sure your organization is implementing the necessary tools and processes to minimize risk.
 This culture is driven from the top down through executive decisions and internal promotion of effective cybersecurity processes and procedures.